 Lights on the front of the manifold control module indicate the status of gas supply.
-Each manifold bank has a green (IN USE), green (READY), and red (EMPTY) light, a yellow (RESERVE IN USE) and red (RESERVE LOW) light also located on the manifold.
+Each manifold bank has a green "IN USE", green "READY," and a red "EMPTY" light.
+A yellow "RESERVE IN USE" and a red "RESERVE LOW" light is also located on the front of the manifold.

-When the manifold's primary bank of liquid containers is depleted, the system will automatically switch to the secondary bank of liquid cylinders.
+When the manifold's primary bank of liquid containers is depleted, the system will automatically switch to a secondary bank of high-pressure cylinders.
 When the liquid containers are replenished, the manifold will automatically switch back to the primary (left) bank.
-If the primary bank of liquid containers and the secondary bank of liquid cylinders are depleted, the manifold system will automatically switch to the external high-pressure reserve header assembly.
+If the primary bank of liquid containers and the secondary bank of high-pressure cylinders are depleted, the manifold system will automatically switch to the external high-pressure reserve header assembly.